Skip to content

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients given antipsychotic medications.
-These drugs may be used to treat a variety of conditions, including cognitive disorders.
+This tells you the percent of residents who were given antipsychotic medications.
+These medications are sometimes used for treating several conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication